rodney-claude1/rodney-claude1/README.md

 ### Creating a Cloud9 Workspace for our Website Project

-GitHub is where we store and version our code.
-Cloud9 is where we edit our code.
 Cloud9 is web-based set of tools for creating software.
-By working in the cloud, our projects workspace is independent from any one computer.
-Plus, no matter what operating system you're using, Cloud9 gives us access to Linux, which is preferable for this course.
+By working in the cloud, our projects workspace is accessible from any computer on the internet!

-1. Next step, we need to _clone_ our repository into our Cloud9 workspace, where we will do our work.
-After creating the repository on GitHub, you'll be brought to the repository's default view.
-In the top right corner of the screen, you will want to:
+1. We need to _clone_ our **Github** repository into our Cloud9 workspace, where we will do our work.
+After creating the repository on GitHub, you'll be brought to the repository's default view.  **On github.com** you will want to:

     A) Click Clone or download (See A).
 Make sure that "Clone with SSH" appears in the top right corner of the dropdown box.
 PLEASE NOTE: THIS STEP IS IMPORTANT!
 Make sure Clone with SSH is selected!
 IF it is not, an option to select it should appear in the top right corner of the dropdown box.